arielchen07/City-Builder/deliverables/D1/planning.md

 #### Q2: Who are your target users?

-  > Short (1 - 2 min' read max)
- * Be specific (e.g. a 'a third-year university student studying Computer Science' and not 'a student')
- * **Feel free to use personas.
-You can create your personas as part of this Markdown file, or add a link to an external site (for example, [Xtensio](https://xtensio.com/user-persona/)).**

 User1: https://app.xtensio.com/8dlfki1b
 User2: https://app.xtensio.com/hwv7hm1q

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

-> Short (1 - 2 min' read max)
- * We want you to "connect the dots" for us - Why does your product (as described in your answer to Q1) fits the needs of your users (as described in your answer to Q2)?
- * Explain the benefits of your product explicitly & clearly.
-For example:
-    * Save users time (how and how much?)
-    * Allow users to discover new information (which information?
-And, why couldn't they discover it before?)
-    * Provide users with more accurate and/or informative data (what kind of data?
-Why is it useful to them?)
-    * Does this application exist in another form?
-If so, how does your differ and provide value to the users?
-    * How does this align with your partner's organization's values/mission/mandate?

 There are some city building games such as Cities: Skylines nowadays that involve the  experience of planning and building virtual cities by users themselves.
 There are also mobile apps like KIRI engine  that allow users to scan their surrounding objects or scenes to generate a 3D model.
-However, as far as we know, none of the existing products combines both, allowing users to build their virtual cities by scanning objects from real life. \
+However, as far as we know, none of the existing products combines both, allowing users to build their virtual cities by scanning objects from real life.
 Our product could potentially revolutionize how users engage their physical environment with virtual games.
 It will encourage people to explore the local environment and surrounding objects, capture and record them with a vivid 3D model instead of a 2D picture.
 For real life urban planners, this product might improve their efficiency of initializing city planning and inspire them with creative and effective design.\
 With this interactive game developed, we hope to enhance users’ real world exploration and social interaction which could yield significant positive social impact.
 This also aligns with the mission of our partner, Project: Human City.
 As a non-profit organization, Project: Human City aims to enhance the lives of city residents on and off the app with various initiatives and projects.
 We together want to create a difference in people’s lives.

 #### Q4: What are the user stories that make up the Minumum Viable Product (MVP)?

- * At least 5 user stories concerning the main features of the application - note that this can broken down further
- * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
- * User stories must contain acceptance criteria.
-Examples of user stories with different formats can be found here: https://www.justinmind.com/blog/user-story-examples/. **It is important that you provide a link to an artifact containing your user stories**.
- * If you have a partner, these must be reviewed and accepted by them.
-You need to include the evidence of partner approval (e.g., screenshot from email) or at least communication to the partner (e.g., email you sent)

 Web game features: